- About Iceland

 Summer temperatures are around 15°C with the north and east often being the warmest parts in the summer but coldest in winter.
 Average January temperatures in Reykjavík, at around zero, are actually higher than those in New York.

+How are Icelanders like?
 Do Icelanders speak English?

+Can I pay with a credit card?
 What kind of money is used in Iceland?

+All major credit card are accepted we also accept other means of payment, for example, Paypal.
 We use the Icelandic króna (ISK).
 All major currencies can be exchanged at the airport and banks.
-ATM´s are all over so please don´t worry about getting out money.
+You can also find ATMs all over the country.

 What is the standard tip for tour guides?

 Tourism in Iceland is young and there is no custom for donating tips nor is it mandatory or expected but greatly appreciated if you wish to show your appreciation in that way.

 That depends on the location.
 Flying drones on Iceland National Parks requires a special permit.
 All tours in glacier outlets of Vatnajökull take place in Vatnajökull National Park, this includes all tours from Skaftafell and from Jökulsárlón.
 In order to fly your drone, you need to request a permission to the National Park.
 You can find the information on their website here.
 Same applies for tours on Thingvellir National Park (such as Golden Circle, Golden Circle and Snorkeling, and Snorkeling in Silfra), information can be found on the National Park website here.
 Keep in mind there are other areas where done use is also forbidden and/or discouraged by local communities.
 It is safe to bring a drone to Sólheimajökull glacier without a permit.
 However, you need to keep in mind that we can’t delay the other members of your tour to accommodate filmmaking.